 Maybe you’re a life-long learner who will learn lessons through this that will last a lifetime.

 Maybe your “why” is more vivid than ever before.

 Maybe this is the year to finally reimagine education.

 Maybe all the hard work you’ve dedicated to education has prepared you for this very moment in history.

 This school year won’t be perfect.
 Not even close.
 And we’ll have to learn how to say “no” at times.
 To draw lines in the sand.
 But fortunately, this situation is temporary.

 Disappointment.
 Fear.
 Anxiety.
 Sadness.
 Frustration.
 We’re allowed to feel feelings that are less than positive.
 Noticing and naming these emotions can help us get unstuck.
 Let’s just try not to wallow in them.

 And let’s never for one second doubt our capabilities.
 We are a fiercely talented and passionate family of professionals who can overcome anything with open hearts and open minds.

 Maybe, just maybe, we were sort of actually made for this.

-*For practical support with virtual learning please see my recent articles Virtual Learning: 25 Social-Emotional Learning Activities, Virtual Learning: 13 Tips for Zoom Breakout Rooms, Virtual Learning: 33 Ways to Build Relationships, and Virtual Learning: 10 Best Practices for Parents.
+*For practical support with virtual learning please see my recent articles Virtual Learning: 20 Structures for Small-Group Instruction, Virtual Learning: 25 Social-Emotional Learning Activities, Virtual Learning: 13 Tips for Zoom Breakout Rooms, Virtual Learning: 33 Ways to Build Relationships, and Virtual Learning: 10 Best Practices for Parents.